lextm/jekyll-theme-chirpy/_posts/2006-9-5-hardquery-report-artcsb-plus.md

 ---
 (CSDN Sept 05, 2006)

 As a C#Builder user, I often find it hard to access the component I want when there are a lot of them inside a form or user control.
-What’s missing?
+What's missing?
 A component tree.
 The Structure View is empty when you are editing WinForms or WebForms.
 This is very bad.
 <!--more-->

 # ArtCSB 2.5